patmjen/Zonohedra/README.md

 * Place the (lib)pygorpho files in the python folder (or somewhere Python can find them).
   Alternatively, the library will look for them at the path given by the `PYGORPHO_PATH` environment variable.

+NOTE: The python code was built with CUDA 10.0 and the MATLAB code was built with CUDA 9.0.

 It that doesn't work, then...

 ## How to build